Kota

 • Lump sum amount from €200,001 – €500,000 is taxed at 20%

-• Lump sum amount of over €500,000 is taxed at your marginal rate
+• Lump sum amount of over €500,000 is taxed at their marginal rate

-What if you’re a member of an occupational pension scheme?
+What if your employees are a member of an occupational pension scheme?

 Occupational pension scheme members with 20 or more years of service may be eligible to claim a tax-free lump sum of up to 1.5 times their final salary if the amount exceeds the 25% limit above.

-How to Claim Tax Relief on Pension Contributions in Ireland?
+How Can Employed & Self-Employed Workers Claim Tax Relief on Irish Pension Contributions?

-Claiming tax relief for pension contributions in Ireland involves different procedures based on your employment status.
+Claiming tax relief on pension contributions depends on an individual’s employment status.

-You can make a claim either through your employer's payroll system or by using Revenue’s online service at www.ros.ie.
+Your employees can make a claim either through your payroll system or by using Revenue’s online service at www.ros.ie.

-Use the myAccount online service on Revenue’s website (www.revenue.ie) to include your pension contributions when filing an income tax return.
+Your employees can manually claim tax relief by using the myAccount service on Revenue’s website (www.revenue.ie) when filing their income tax returns.

 Do Employers Get Tax Relief on Pension Contributions?

-Employer pension contributions are payments made by an employer into an employee’s pension scheme.
-These contributions are tax-deductible against corporation tax, helping employers reduce their tax liability.
+Employer pension contributions are payments you (employer) make into your employee’s pension scheme.
+These contributions are tax-deductible against corporation tax, helping you reduce your tax liability.

-Typically, when an employer provides a non-cash benefit to an employee, it’s treated as a Benefit-in-Kind (BiK) and is subject to tax.
+Typically, when you provide a non-cash benefit to your employee, it’s treated as a Benefit-in-Kind (BiK) and is subject to tax.

 However, employer pension contributions are an exception.

-Employer contributions to the following pension schemes on behalf of employees aren’t treated as a BiK:
+Your contributions to the following pension schemes on behalf of your employees aren’t treated as a BiK:

 • Occupational Pension Scheme (OPS)